This is a guide to each way value betting.

 - Horse to finishes in the top few runners (typically the top 2 to 4 places)

 Here’s an example of each way betting.
-In this 8 runner race, a horse called ‘Compadre’ is available at odds of 11.0.
+In this 8-runner race, ‘Compadre’ is available at odds of 11.0.

-If we bet £10 each way on Compadre the total stake is £20.
+A £10 each way bet on Compadre is £20 total stake.